shieldgenerator7/AgranariTTRPG/Docs/Spells/Spells_AdiradasLie.md

 Bend Wood

-Time cost: 30 sec (for a 1 square dm of tree bark)
+Time cost: 30 sec (for a 1 square dm piece of tree bark)

 The target piece of tree bark peels off the tree.